internetarchive/dweb-mirror/USING.md

 ## Summary

-*Note: This aspect of the system is currently (July 2019) in rapid evolution, updating your system is likely to improve it: see [./INSTALLATION.md]*
+*Note: This aspect of the system is currently (October 2019) in rapid evolution, updating your system is likely to improve it: see [./INSTALLATION.md]*

 This file is intended to compliment the [README](./README.md) and [INSTALLATION](INSTALLATION.md) documents.